Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Preliminaries and Background

 The above paired mode is not practical to invoke on every $(r,s)$ in the Cartesian product $R \times S$.
 A second way is to first separately encode each record.
 For a record $x$ in $R$ or $S$ we obtain its embedding from the TPLM by first feeding to the transformer:

 where $x_1,\ldots x_n$ denote the tokens in record $x$.
-We then obtain fixed $d$ dimensional contextual embeddings $E(x_1),\ldots E(x_n)$ from the TPLM and define the embedding of the record $x$ as the mean of its token embeddings.
+We obtain fixed $d$ dimensional contextual embeddings $E(x_1),\ldots E(x_n)$ from the TPLM.
+We then define the embedding of the record $x$ as the mean of its token embeddings.

 For a pair of records $(r,s)$ we separately compute embeddings $E(r)$ and $E(s)$ and decide on whether they are duplicate or not based only on these fixed embeddings.
 A well-known example is SentenceBERT \cite{sentencebert} whose classifier takes as input the concatenation of the embedding $E(r)$ of $r$, embedding $E(s)$ of $s$, and the absolute element-wise difference between the two embeddings $|E(r)-S(s)|$ and adds a linear layer above it.
 After training with appropriate labeled data, these embeddings can be used for efficient nearest neighbour search to retrieve likely duplicates.
-We will harness this mode for the design of our blocker.
+We will harness the single mode for the design of our blocker.